rust-lang/book/src/ch17-02-concurrency-with-async.md

 The code now successfully sends and receives all of the messages.
 Unfortunately, there are still a couple problems.
 For one thing, the messages do not arrive at half-second intervals.
 They arrive all at once, two seconds (2,000 milliseconds) after we start the program.
-For another, this program also never stops!
+For another, this program also never exits!
+Instead, it waits forever for new messages.
 You will need to shut it down using <span class="keystroke">ctrl-c</span>.

 Let’s start by understanding why the messages all come in at once after the full delay, rather than coming in with delays in between each one.
 Within a given